2011 Article, updated May 2018

 Role of a chairperson

 A meeting without a chairperson is like a sports team without a captain or musical ensemble without a conductor.
 The chairperson should be a leader who knows the rules of meeting procedure and uses them as the servant of the meeting.
 It is not always an easy role to fulfill, but a good chairperson can preside over effective and efficient meetings which can be (dare I suggest it) enjoyable.

-In passing, I note that the word “chairperson” has become accepted in the last 20 years and is found in the Companies Act 1993 and the Local Government Act 2002.
+In passing, I note that the word “chairperson” has become accepted in the last 30 years and is found in the Companies Act 1993 and the Local Government Act 2002.
 Its invention was due to the misconception that “chairman” was a sexist word, whereas the last syllable is derived from the Latin “manus,” meaning hand.
-If the last syllable of “chairman” is objectionable, so too would be “chairperson” be sexist – think about that.
+If the last syllable of “chairman” is really objectionable, so too would “chairperson” be sexist – think about that.

 Role of participants

 Having a good chairperson is a major factor in having a successful meeting, but the participants, too, need to contribute to that success.

 Whenever I hear people criticise the way a meeting was run, the first question that occurs to me is “What did the critic do about it at the time?”
 Especially in large or public meetings participants may find it difficult to try to improve the way a meeting is being run.
 In contrast, in smaller meetings (such as those of the committees and general meetings of most community organisations) everyone can help make a meeting run more smoothly and efficiently.